uwcartlab/webmapping/Chapter06/readme.md

 ### III.
 Temporal Legend

-The final requirement of the Leaflet Lab assignment is a temporal legend for the _sequence_ operator and an attribute legend for the proportional symbols.
+The final requirement of the Leaflet map assignment is a temporal legend for the _sequence_ operator and an attribute legend for the proportional symbols.
 Let's start with the more straightforward temporal legend.
 We will build the attribute legend using SVG in Lesson 3.

 First, create a new extended `L.Control` control for the temporal legend using a new `createLegend()` function (Example 2.7).
 Call the extended control `LegendControl` and place it in the bottom-right corner of the map.
 You can change the position of all controls to customize your design after you get their functionality working.
 Add a call to the new `createLegend()` function in the AJAX callback.